andygrunwald/Gerrie/docs/configuration/index.rst

     In the root of *Gerrie* there is a *Config.yml.dist* which can be copied and used as a template for your configuration file.

 If a attribute contains a "." this means that it will be a nested attribute.
-E.g. The attributea *Database.Host* and *Database.Username* will be in configuration file
+E.g. The attributes *Database.Host* and *Database.Username* will be in configuration file

 .. code:: yaml